 Growing up I remember Daily News were the greatest if you were looking for a comic strip, while Newsday was basically not worth your time.
-At least in my opinion, since there were many comics strips that were missing.
+At least in my opinion, since there were many comics strips that were missing that you could find in the Daily News.

 These days I haven’t picked up a newspaper other than the free ones in newspaper stands in years but when I’m feeling it, I search around online for these strips.

 The running theme for why I think I liked these comic strips and even looked forward to reading them was the drawing.
 As a kid and artist, I paid more attention to the visuals and would trace every line with my eyes.
 On Sundays when comics were in color, they popped out at you twice more.
 But, other than that, I’m not entirely sure why I loved these ones specifically, other than I’ve always loved reality based settings and stories, rather than a fantasy.
-And that might be the other reason why I loved these, if I’m analyzing it.
-They were ones that were not only drawn with such skill, but had dialogue and stories I felt like you could hear in everyday life.
+They were the ones that were not only drawn with great skill, but had dialogue and stories I felt could be heard in everyday life.
 Another aspect was, the artists gave them backstories.
-I’m not entirely sure much more I would describe it but Lynn Johnston, creator of For Better or For Worse and the comic Zits are my hero in that respect.
-I think if I were to draw out a story or animation, I’d need it to feel like we’re dropping into a life with the characters living common lives with real emotional attachments to each other.
+Lynn Johnston, creator of For Better or For Worse and the actual comic “Zits” (not by Lynn Johnston) are my heroes in that respect.
+I think if I were to draw out a story or animation, I’d need it to feel like we’re dropping into a life with the characters living regular lives with real emotional attachments to each other.
 I think this is what most of the comic strips below brought.

 I won’t go into what each comic is about nor do I know what else I’d be saying other than the repetitive: the drawing is amazing and the stories are everyday ones so, in no particular order: